 At the strategic level, global management information about trends is in general sufficient.
 At an operational level by definition more specific management information is required.
 The level of detail of the dashboard therefore differs per decision-making level.

 Management by objective works – if you know the objectives.
 Ninety percent of the time you don’t.

 (Peter F. Drucker)

-The monitoring process via the ‘Six pack’ dashboard has three consecutive steps: first, scanning the big picture and then zooming in on important specifications that require attention to understand whether an intervention is necessary.
+The monitoring process via the ‘Six pack’ dashboard has three consecutive steps: first, scanning the big picture to get an overview and then zooming in on important specifications that require attention to understand whether an intervention is necessary and why.
 If additional information is needed to make an intervention decision, there are links to supporting detail information.

 - 1) Quality.